Skip to product information

 Fragrance progression

-Mai sweet Thai begins very smoothly with an interplay of clearly recognizable oud, a whole basket full of dried fruits like apricot, juicy, slightly sweet and citrusy tamarind with a hint of vanilla, delicate leather with slightly animalic accords and a whole bag full of spices like cumin, cinnamon, cardamom and star anise.
+Mai sweet Thai begins very smoothly with a combination of clearly recognizable oud, a whole basket full of dried fruits such as apricot, juicy, slightly sweet-citrusy tamarind with a hint of vanilla, delicate leather with slightly animalic accords and a whole bag full of spices such as cumin, cinnamon, cardamom and star anise.

-An outsider could... yes, he would have to ask himself the following question:
+An outsider could... indeed, he should ask himself the following question:

 How do these notes even fit together?!